AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59925-sorting-items-in-media-gallery.md

 ---
-title: "ACSD-59925: Sorting items in media gallery by position in GraphQL"
+title: "ACSD-59925: Sorting items in Media Gallery by position in GraphQL"
-description: Apply the ACSD-59925 patch to fix the Adobe Commerce issue where items in the media gallery were not sorted by position, leading to an incorrect display order.
+description: Apply the ACSD-59925 patch to fix the Adobe Commerce issue where items in the Media Gallery were not sorted by position, leading to an incorrect display order.
 feature: Media, GraphQL
 role: Admin, Developer
 ---
-# ACSD-59925: Fixes the issue with sorting items in the media gallery by position in GraphQL.
+# ACSD-59925: Fixes the issue with sorting items in the Media Gallery by position in GraphQL.

-The ACSD-59925 patch fixes the issue where items in the media gallery were not sorted by position, leading to an incorrect display order.
+The ACSD-59925 patch fixes the issue where items in the Media Gallery were not sorted by position, leading to an incorrect display order.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.52 is installed.
 The patch ID is ACSD-59925.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions